 Think of the image of a single match lit without any candles to light.
 It’s a pretty sad picture huh?
 What I’m referring to here is often referred to as the under-challenged burnout.
 It can relate to those who are have little motivation to work and have to cope with monotonous and dull conditions.
 They generally feel indifferent or even cynical that there is no personal development in their day-to-day work routine.
 To help combat this feeling consider practicing a few of the following concepts:

-- See a career coach - Some of the best support systems offer different forms of life or career coaching to help you get on track.
-Brandman University for example offers executive coaching to every new student to ensure a strong transition into their education.
+Some of the best support systems offer different forms of life or career coaching to help you get on track.
+Brandman University for example offers career development services to every student, giving them resources like resume review, mock interviews and exclusive job search tools.
+Plus it's alumni network offers mentoring and networking opportunities to every graduate.
 Seek out a career coach that can help you with your professional life and the outcome may surprise you.

 Turning Into Embers

 For those who don’t take action during either the under-challenged or frenetic phase will eventually fall completely into full blown worn-out burnout.
 After the campfire songs have been sung and the fire starts fading down, there is the stage that consists of low-light embers and grey ash.
 Generally these individuals have been working in the same organization for many years and feel like giving up when faced with stress or lack of gratification.
 The distinguishing characteristic among people in this phase is that although they may not have noticed it has been happening for years as a gradual process.
 This is where work life balance is so important to the pursuit of happiness.